CarolineS-QA/hwa-game-time-log/README.md

 How to get a development environment running:

-* Clone the repo to your machine.
+* Clone the repo to your machine. (fork it first if you want to make changes for yourself).
+* Open git bash (git should already be initalised if you clone it otherwise use `git init`).
+* It's recommended that you start making changes on a new branch `git checkout -b NAME-OF-YOUR-BRANCH`
-* Open as an existing project in the IDE of your choice
+* Open as an existing maven project in the IDE of your choice
-* You'll probably want to check the **application.properties** file in `src/main/resources`
+* You'll probably want to check the **application.properties** file in `src/main/resources` first
 * You can change the database connection details and port the web app is hosted on here
+* Once configured, you can start developing!
 * Find the `App` file in `src/main/java/com.qa.hwa`
 * There should be an option to `run` the application
 * When the application is running, you can open your browser to `localhost:PORT` or test the API calls in postman.

-Example of getting some data out of the system or using it for a little demo:
+Example of getting some data out of the system with Postman:

 ![Postman createUser](https://i.imgur.com/FKdR2Rf.png)